Quantum conductance of silicon-doped carbon wire nanojunctions: Explicit forms of the and matrices

 where

 and

-Both Eq. (\ref{Aeq2}) and (\ref{Aeq3}) denotes $N_x N_l$ square matrices, where matrix (\ref{Aeq3}) is upper triangular.
-In this manner component matrices (\ref{Aeq4}) and (\ref{Aeq5}) are of the dimension $N_l \times N_l$.
+Equations (\ref{Aeq1}) and (\ref{Aeq2}) denote $N_x N_l$ square matrices, where matrix (\ref{Aeq2}) is upper triangular.
+In this manner component matrices (\ref{Aeq3}) and (\ref{Aeq4}) are of the dimension $N_l \times N_l$.
 Additionally, matrix $\boldsymbol{\varepsilon}_{i',j'}$ always denotes diagonal matrix, while $\mathbf{h}_{i',j'}$ matrix is much more complex, with possible non-zero elements at every position.
 Please note, that some of the $h_{l,l',m}^{n,n',\beta}$ elements can vanish due to the symmetry conditions and simplifies the notation of the $\mathbf{h}_{i',j'}$ matrix.